Driven-Dissipative Bose-Einstein Condensation and the Upper Critical Dimension: Keldysh action

 \section{Keldysh action}

 Similar to procedures for closed systems \cite{Negele1988,Fradkin2013}, we can use a Trotter decomposition of the time evolution operator to write the evolved density operator as

 Then, inserting resolutions of the identity in terms of coherent states between all factors and taking the trace gives the partition function $Z$ as a product of coherent-state matrix elements $\bra\vpsi_+'|e^{\L\delta t}\big[|\vpsi_+\ket\bra\vpsi_-|\big]|\vpsi_-'\ket$ with $\ha_i|\vpsi_\pm\ket=\psi_{\pm,i}|\vpsi_\pm\ket$.
-Taking the continuous-time limit $N_t\to\infty$, one arrives at \cite{Kamenev2023,Sieberer2016-79},
+Taking the continuous-time limit $N_t\to\infty$, one arrives at \cite{Kamenev2023,Sieberer2016-79}

 where $\LL(\vpsi_\pm,\vpsi_\pm^*)$ are the matrix elements of the Liouvillian.
-Staring with lattice spacing $a$, we can take the spatial continuum limit by replacing the the variables $\psi_{\pm,i}$ with fields $a^{d/2}\psi_\pm(\vx_i)$ and sums $\sum_i$ by integrals $a^{-d}\int_\vx\equiv a^{-d}\int\ud^d x$.
-For terms involving a summation over lattice edges $\bra i,j\ket$, we express $\psi_\pm(\vx_j)$ in terms of $\psi_\pm(\vx_i)$ and its derivatives up to second order.
-This step assumes that relevant field configurations are sufficiently smooth, and we will indeed find that long-range fluctuations dominate in this model.
+Staring with lattice spacing $a$, we can take the spatial continuum limit by replacing the variables $\psi_{\pm,i}$ with fields $a^{d/2}\psi_\pm(\vx_i)$ and sums $\sum_i$ by integrals $a^{-d}\int_\vx\equiv a^{-d}\int\ud^d x$.
+For terms that act on lattice edges $\bra i,j\ket$, we express $\psi_\pm(\vx_j)$ in terms of $\psi_\pm(\vx_i)$ and its derivatives up to second order.
+This step assumes that relevant field configurations are sufficiently smooth, and we will indeed find the gap to close at quasi-momentum $k=0$, such that long-range fluctuations dominate and the gradient expansion captures the relevant physics.
 We arrive at the Keldysh action

 Note that the two-particle driving term in the Hamiltonian breaks the super-particle number conservation such that $[\dm,\sum_i\ha_i^\dag\ha_i]\neq 0$.
-Hence, for non-zero $G$, the system only has the discrete $\mc{PT}$ symmetry \cite{Bender2018}, while it has a continuous $U(1)$ symmetry under
+Hence, for non-zero $G$, the system only has the discrete $\mc{PT}$ symmetry \cite{Bender2018}, while it has a continuous $\groupU(1)$ symmetry under

 For the further analysis, it is useful to perform the Keldysh rotation \cite{Kamenev2023} from fields $\psi_\pm$ to

 which leads to the action

 where we have reparametrized the model with